 - Heat 2 spoons of oil in a small pan and add mustard seeds.

-- After the mustard seeds splutter, add finely cut shallots and fry until reddish-brown.
+- After the mustard seeds splutter, add finely cut shallots, curry leaves, and fry until reddish-brown.

 - Add this to the curry.
 Serve with rice.
 Enjoy!